MetacityTools/Docs/amos/matsim/output-processing.md

 # MATSim output processing

-Scripts to process MATSim events and network files available in (https://github.com/MetacitySuite/Metacity-MATSimOutput)[this] repository.
+Scripts to process MATSim events and network files are available in [this](https://github.com/MetacitySuite/Metacity-MATSimOutput) repository.
 The output is movement information in SIM format that can by visualized in Metacity and MATSim network converted to ShapeFile.

 ## SIM files